The independent resource on global security

 • Military services are also military-specific.
 They include technical services, such as information technology, maintenance, repair and overhaul, and operational support; services related to the operation of the armed forces, such as intelligence, training, logistics and facilities management; and armed security in conflict zones.
 They do not include the peacetime provision of purely civilian services, such as healthcare, cleaning, catering and transportation, but supply services to operationally deployed forces are included.

-When the company does not report a revenue figure for a defence division or similar entity, arms revenue is sometimes estimated by SIPRI.
+When the company does not report a revenue figure for a defence division or similar entity, arms revenues are sometimes estimated by SIPRI.
 Such estimates are based on data on contract awards, information on the company’s current arms-production and military services programmes, and figures provided by company officials in media or other reports.
 For all these reasons, the comparability of the company arms revenue figures given in the Top 100 is limited.

 Calculations